ziglicis/maintenance-copilot/README.md

 | **LightGBM** | **15.0** | **14.5** | **311** | 1.9 s |
 | 1D-CNN | 16.7 | 15.8 | 405 | 52 s |

 Models were chosen on held-out engines; the test set was scored once.
-Published deep learning results on FD001 sit around 11 to 14 RMSE, which the small CNN here does not reach.
+Published deep learning results on FD001 sit around 11 to 14 RMSE, which the small CNN here does not reach (a certain next step if chasing benchmarks).
 That makes the production choice easy: the tree model is more accurate, trains in 1.9 s against 52 s, carries its own uncertainty and attributions, and ships as a text file.

 ## Run it